satishadhikari07/satishadhikari07.github.io/_pages/about.md

 I have been actively contributing to projects that focus on the planning, design, and implementation of power infrastructure.
 My responsibilities include designing high-voltage substations, optimizing distribution systems, and ensuring the reliability and efficiency of power transmission networks.
 I have a keen interest in exploring cutting-edge technologies like renewable energy integration, grid automation, and sustainable power solutions.
 I enjoy working on projects that challenge me to innovate and push the boundaries.<br>

 Beyond work, I am love hiking, visiting to new places and playing music.
-To learn more about my hobbies, projects and accomplishments, please explore my tabs or review my [CV](https://academicpages.github.io/cv).<br>
+To learn more about my hobbies, projects and accomplishments, please explore my tabs or review my <a href="../files/CV.pdf" target="_blank">CV.<br>